Italian police use tear gas, water cannon in Naples anti-Renzi protests

 The motion, which will probably be voted on next week, has little chance of success, but it will keep the government under pressure ahead of mayoral elections to be held in Italy’s main cities later in the spring.

-Renzi has repeatedly clashed with the mayor of Naples, Luigi de Magistris, a left-wing former magistrate who is running for re-election and is favored in the polls over Renzi’s candidate.
+Renzi has repeatedly clashed with the mayor of Naples, Luigi de Magistris, a left-wing former magistrate who is running for re-election and is favoured in the polls over Renzi’s candidate.

 De Magistris, who has dubbed Naples a “Renzi-free zone”, said the premier had refused to involve him in the development of the Bagnoli former industrial site, which he claimed served the interests of construction groups rather than citizens.